pablochacin/operator-sh/README.md

     Usage: ./operator.sh [OPTIONS...]

     Options
-    -a,--added: name of the hook for ADDED events.
-Default is 'added.sh' -c,--changes-only: do not received ADDED events for existing objects -d,--deleted: name of hook for DELETED events.
-Default is 'deleted.sh' -e,--log-events: log received events to log file -h,--hooks: path to hooks.
+    -c,--changes-only: do not received ADDED events for existing objects -e,--log-events: log received events to log file -h,--hooks: path to hooks.
 Default is 'hooks/'
     --label-selector: watch objects that match the given label(s).